 GCLR: 2013-2014 Web Seminar Series

-We have confirmed nearly all of our 2013-2014 series of speakers; detailed descriptions of the presenters and their work can be accessed by clicking on their names.
+Below is the list of GCLR’s 2013-2014 series of speakers; detailed descriptions of the presenters and their work can be accessed by clicking on their names.
 The 2013-2014 series will again engage global audiences in significant conversations about literacy in global contexts.
 Please schedule GCLR’s 2013-2014 series seminars into your calendar, add them to your syllabi, share them with organizations interested in literacy, tweet this information to your followers, post on your Facebook pages, and share with others interested in global literacy issues.
-We will post the links, the seminar titles, and the dates as soon as they are confirmed.

 Dr. Ryuko Kubota is a Professor in the Department of Language and Literacy Education in the Faculty of Education.
 Her primary research area is critical applied linguistics with a focus on culture, multiculturalism, written discourse, race, and critical pedagogy.
 She has two books including Demystifying Career Paths after Graduate School: A Guide for Second Language Professionals in Higher Education (2012; Information Age Publishing; with Yilin Sun) and Race, culture, and identities in second language: Exploring critically engaged practice (2009, Routledge; with Angel M.Y.
 Lin).
 Her articles have appeared in such journals as Canadian Modern Language Review, Critical Inquiry in Language Studies, Foreign Language Annals, Journal of Second Language Writing, Modern Language Journal, TESOL Quarterly, Written Communication, andWorld Englishes.
-To learn more about Dr. Kubota’s website: http://lled.educ.ubc.ca/lled-faculty/current-faculty/ryuko-kubota
+To learn more about Dr. Kubota’s work, please access her website.
+Amy Pelissero, host.

 Dr. Catherine Beavis is a Professor of Education in the School of Education and Professional Studies.
 Her research interests focus on the changing nature of text and the implications for literacy, education and schooling of young people’s engagement with digital culture and the online world.
 Dr. Beavis conducts research in the areas of English curriculum, pedagogy and assessment; digital culture and computer games; digital literacy and new literacies and games-based learning.
-She has numerous publications including Literacy Learning from Computer Games (in press) and Literacy in 3D: An integrated perspective in theory and practice (2012, Acer), and Doing Literacy Online: Teaching, Learning, and Playing in an Electronic World (2004, Hampton Press).
-She has undertaken numerous research projects focused on english education, and on literacy, digital culture, young people and computer games.
+She has numerous publications including Digital Games: Literacy in Action (2012, Wakefield Press), Literacy in 3D: An integrated perspective in theory and practice (2012, Acer), and Doing Literacy Online: Teaching, Learning, and Playing in an Electronic World (2004, Hampton Press).
+She has undertaken numerous research projects focused on English education, and on literacy, digital culture, young people and computer games.
 Her current Australian Research Council Project is entitled, Serious Play: Using digital games in school to promote literacy and learning in the twenty-first century (2011-2014).
 Dr. Beavis’s web seminar will address how videogames have become a prominent feature of contemporary life, and for many young people are an integral and important part of their everyday lives.
 Her presentation will outline some of the issues and questions that arise in relation to videogames, learning and literacy, and describes some of the ways in which digital games are being integrated into teaching and learning in Australian schools.
 To learn more about Dr. Beavis’s work, please access her website.
 India Fraser, host.